2014 Spring Term Calendar

 Search.
 For a listing of courses in the General Education

 Curriculum, click here.
-For a

 copy of a Trial Schedule to assist you with schedule planning,

 students must meet with an academic adviser prior to enrolling for a

 term for assistance in planning majors and minors and scheduling

 courses that will count towards their graduation requirements.

 Failure to meet with the academic adviser prior to enrolling for a